hack-rice/feather/README.md

 directory and copy-and-paste `example.env` into a `.env` file.
 Change the variables as necessary to configure your project.

+Then, set up the environment and install dependencies.

 ```
 # start in the feather/ directory
 python3 -m venv venv